aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 > Note that the version of `cdk8s` must be `>=0.30.0`.

-Similarly to how you would create a stack by extending `core.Stack`, we recommend you create a chart of your own that extends `cdk8s.Chart`, and add your kubernetes resources to it.
+Similarly to how you would create a stack by extending `@aws-cdk/core.Stack`, we recommend you create a chart of your own that extends `cdk8s.Chart`, and add your kubernetes resources to it.
 You can use `aws-cdk` construct attributes and properties inside your `cdk8s` construct freely.

 In this example we create a chart that accepts an `s3.Bucket` and passes its name to a kubernetes pod as an environment variable.